yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

    + Create a Key pair.
 TODO: add more configuration

-If you want to create your infrastructure as code using terraform click [Here]() to access the full template.
+If you want to create your `infrastructure as code using terraform` click [Here](https://github.com/yunika-giles/Devops_Projects/blob/main/CI%3ACD_Projects/Terraformproject.tf) to access the full template.
 Endeavour to edit line TODO: with your secret access key and your access key.
 Then edit line  TODO: with your key pair.

 ## Install CI/CD tools in the Ubuntu instance
+Click on each of the CI/CD tools to see the installation instructions:
 - [Jenkins](https://github.com/yunika-giles/Giles-Workspace/blob/main/server_installation/Jenkins-Installation.md#jenkins-standalone-installation)
 - [Apache Maven](https://github.com/yunika-giles/Giles-Workspace/blob/main/server_installation/Maven.md)
 - [SonarQube](https://github.com/yunika-giles/Giles-Workspace/blob/main/server_installation/Sonarqube_installation.md)